SAP-archive/cloud-hana-scriptview-demo/README.md

  - make sure that "dbaccess-beta.server-x.x.x.jar" is packaged into war file's WEB-INF\lib folder
  - deploy war file to the cloud
  - navigate to ScriptViewDemoServlet URL to get results from scripted view execution
  - import the remote HANA Cloud System into HANA studio

+2. Using Eclipse
+  - import project from git to Eclipse workspace: https://github.com/SAP/cloud-hana-scriptview-demo.git (consider installing EGit for your comfort)
+  - import in \src\main\webapp\WEB-INF\lib file dbaccess-beta.server-x.x.x.jar (look at your SAP HANA Cloud SDK 2.x/add-ons)
+  - Ready to deploy on the SAP HANA Cloud: from project's context menu "Run As"->"Run on Server"

 Versioning
 ----------